Sitecore/developer-portal/data/markdown/partials/solution/devops/developer-collection.md

 ## Team Development for Sitecore (TDS)
 The professional development toolkit for Sitecore deployments, development, and best practices, Sitecore TDS improves team integration and smooths the development process with a wide range of built-in Sitecore automation, synchronization and management features.

-In our latest release, we focused on supporting Rainbow Yaml Serialization compatibility and saving our developers time and money with a new lower-priced subscription.
-We're excited to share the latest version of TDS with the world.

 * [About TDS](https://www.teamdevelopmentforsitecore.com/TDS-Classic)
 * [Download a free trial](https://www.teamdevelopmentforsitecore.com/TDS-Classic/Free-Trial)